staticdeploy/mock-server/docs/why-use-sd-mock-server.md

 ##### [json-server](https://github.com/typicode/json-server)

-`sd-mock-server` is much more flexible (non-json / non REST APIs, simulate error conditions, etc), but much more manual (you need to write your own route handlers).
+`mock-server` is much more flexible (non-json / non REST APIs, simulate error conditions, etc), but much more manual (you need to write your own route handlers).

 ##### [node-mock-server](https://github.com/smollweide/node-mock-server)

-Again, `sd-mock-server` is more flexible, but more manual.
-Also, `sd-mock-server` has a simpler approach which might be easier to use.
+Again, `mock-server` is more flexible, but more manual.
+Also, `mock-server` has a simpler approach which might be easier to use.

 ##### [service-mocker](https://github.com/service-mocker/service-mocker)

 `service-mocker` has an entirely different approach, implementing the mock server in a service worker.
 While this might be useful in some scenarios, it certainly complicates things a bit.
-Also, `sd-mock-server` is a bit more _high-level_, enforcing/providing a convention to write route handlers.
+Also, `mock-server` is a bit more _high-level_, enforcing/providing a convention to write route handlers.

 ##### [Mock Server](http://www.mock-server.com/) and [WireMock](http://wiremock.org/)

-`sd-mock-server` is much more primitive than Mock Server and WireMock, but also much simpler to use.
-Moreover, since `sd-mock-server` is a nodejs app, it's probably easier to integrate in your existing frontend development workflow/environment.
+`mock-server` is much more primitive than Mock Server and WireMock, but also much simpler to use.
+Moreover, since `mock-server` is a nodejs app, it's probably easier to integrate in your existing frontend development workflow/environment.